Kingpin (1985 film)

 Kingpin is a 1985 New Zealand drama film directed by Mike Walker.
 It was filmed at and inspired by the residents of Kohitere Boys Training Centre in Levin, New Zealand, it follows a group of teens who are wards of the state.
-It was directed by Mike Walker, who co-wrote the script with Mitchell Manuel (who also played the part of Rikihana Nathan).
+Mike Walker co-wrote the script with Mitchell Manuel (who also played the part of Rikihana Nathan).
 It was entered into the 14th Moscow International Film Festival.